 The Island's current economic base is extremely constrained by the lack of connectivity, both digital and physical, and current arrangements for connectivity do not have long-term security or sustainability.

-Table 26 below outlines identified barriers to sustainable economic growth and social prosperity on Norfolk Island.
+Table 26 below outlines identified barriers to sustainable economic growth and social prosperity on Norfolk Island, as identified by AEC and GWI during the review.